IngoMeyer441/simple-term-menu/README.md

                         a special value which activates the search on any letter key)
-  -a, --case_sensitive  searches are case sensitive -V, --version         print the version number and exit
+  -a, --case_sensitive  searches are case sensitive -E, --no-exit-on-shortcut
+                        do not exit on shortcut keys -V, --version         print the version number and exit
 ```